Evaluation of a barrier-island breach created by Hurricane Sandy at Fire Island National Seashore, N.Y.—Continued.

 Oblique aerial photographs of Pelican Island and Fire Island, New York.
 The

 view is looking northwest across Fire Island towards Great South Bay.
-This
+This location

-portion of the island that has experienced breaching in previous large storms.
+island that has experienced breaching in previous large storms.
+The island breached during

-breach, the fishing shack (yellow arrow) remained standing.
-Click on image to
+Hurricane Sandy, creating a new inlet.
+Despite the breach, the fishing shack (yellow arrow) remained standing.
+Click on image to enlarge.

-Aerial view of the Wilderness breach at Old Inlet, looking from the Atlantic Ocean
+Aerial view of the Wilderness breach at Old Inlet, looking from the Atlantic Ocean to Great South Bay, on Saturday, November 10, 2012.
+NPS Photo/Abell.

 Related Links: